hitiksaini/hitiksaini/README.md

 I am pursuing my Bachelor's Degree in Computer Science & Engineering from Chandigarh University.<br>
 I enjoy coding as well as designing.
 Being consistent to my passion I've developed various web/mobile applications.
 I always push myself for exploring new and interesting things. <br>
-If not coding or designing you'll find me in the Gym or maybe in playground.. <br>
+If not coding or designing you'll find me in the Gym or maybe in playground.<br>

 <h3> Connect with me on <a href="https://www.linkedin.com/in/hitik-saini-042691193/">Linkedin</a> </h3>